 Music for Peace

-Music for Peace is a nonprofit organization which focuses on broadening Amer Shanati’s mission to teach music as an instrument for peace.
+Music for Peace is a nonprofit initiative which focuses on broadening Amer Shanati’s mission to teach music as an instrument for peace.

 As a Palestinian born in Syria, Amer was considered a citizen of nowhere.
 To him, that also meant that he was from everywhere.
 The idea of ‘life without borders’ has deeply influenced his career as a musician and as a teacher.
 His schools were a place where students from different backgrounds, different religions, with any or no money, could come together and share in the joy of music.
 When war broke out in 2011, Amer continued teaching and putting up concerts with his students.
 For many, playing music for hours at his school became a refuge away from the war.
 After Amer was forced to flee to the Netherlands in 2014, he has continued to teach and perform and connect people through music, regardless of borders or language.
 This music itself would exemplify peace.
 With that, came Music for Peace.